War of the Worlds (2005 film): Plot

 The three remain undetected for several hours, even as a tripod's probe and a group of aliens explore the basement.
-Tensions soon arise between Harlan and Ray, with Harlan insistent on fighting and killing the aliens while Ray prefers hiding with Rachel to avoid being spotted and killed by the aliens.
+Tensions soon arise between Harlan and Ray, with Harlan insistent on fighting and killing the aliens, having heard that the Japanese military was successful in doing so in Osaka, while Ray prefers hiding with Rachel to avoid being spotted and killed by the aliens.
 They soon discover that the aliens have started cultivating a red-colored vegetation across the landscape that is quickly spreading.
 Later, Harlan suffers a mental breakdown after witnessing the tripods harvesting human blood and tissue to fertilize the alien vegetation.
 Fearing that his mad shouting will alert the aliens, Ray reluctantly kills him.
 Later in the night, a second tripod probe then catches the Ferriers sleeping, causing Rachel to flee outside only to be abducted by the tripod.
-Chasing after the tripod, Ray grabs a belt of grenades from an overgrown Humvee, then intentionally allows himself to be abducted.
+Chasing after the tripod, Ray grabs a belt of grenades from an abandoned Humvee that has been overgrown with the red vegetation, then intentionally allows himself to be abducted.
 With the help of other abductees, Ray destroys the tripod from within with the grenades.

 Ray and Rachel eventually reach Boston, where they find the alien vegetation withering and the tripods inexplicably collapsing.
 When another tripod appears, active yet unstable, Ray notices birds landing on it, indicating that its force shields have been disabled.
 He alerts the soldiers escorting the fleeing crowd, who shoot it down with Javelin missiles.
-As the soldiers advance on the downed tripod, a hatch opens, and a pale, sickly alien struggles halfway out before dying.
-Ray and Rachel finally approach Mary Ann's parents' house, reuniting with Mary Ann and Robbie, who survived.
+As the soldiers advance on the downed tripod, a hatch opens, and a weak, horribly diseased alien struggles halfway out before dying.
+Ray and Rachel finally approach Mary Ann's parents' house, reuniting with Mary Ann and Robbie, who inexplicably survived.

-In closing, the narrator explains that the aliens died because they were vulnerable to the countless microbes inhabiting the Earth that humanity has adapted to for millennia.
+Against a backdrop featuring multiple dead and destroyed tripods, the narrator explains that the aliens died because they could not have possibly prepared themselves against the countless microbes and viruses inhabiting the Earth, to which humanity has adapted over millennia.